Yoshifumi Kitamura, Chair

 - Commitment to publish the proceedings with ACM and to apply for ACM sponsorship (carefully read ACM Organizers Conference Manual )

 - Budget overview (venue hire, etc.) and anticipated financial model.
 For this purpose, look at the ACM Technical Meeting Request Form (TMRF) requirements and include a sketch of the answers to the main questions, and an idea of how your overall budget will map onto the ACM issues.
 Note that a Preliminary Approval Form (PAF) is expected to be submitted by 18 months prior to the conference, and the TMRF needs to be approved at least 12 months prior to the conference.

 - Rough idea of likely costs for visitors (estimates only): registration rates for students and non-students (including the dinner)

 - Proposed location, how to reach it and details about a possible venue

-- Estimated time for issuing the CFP, availability of a website, submission deadlines and registration deadlines
+- Estimated time for issuing the CFP, submission deadlines and registration deadlines

 - Organizational support at the hosting location

 - Any direction/theme change you would envisage and any new features/tracks you would like to include